sandialabs/qick-dawg/installation/Readme.md

 </p>

 With these two notebooks running you can now start communicating with your RFSoC4x2 from a python kernel on your main computer.
 From here, we recommend running through `qickdawg/jupyter_notebooks/NVDemo_RFSoC4x2.ipynb` which contains significant documentation on how to run our basic NV characterization notebooks.

+## 3e.
+(Supplemental) Establish SSH Remote Connection with the RFSoC4x2

+To connect to your RFSoC4x2, you first need to find the IP address assigned to your board.
+Conveniently, the RFSoC4x2 has an LED screen on the top of the board that displays the IP address.
+Alternatively, you can log into your router and find the IP address and/or assign a static IP address.

+To connect:
+- Open the command prompt on your lab computer
+- Enter the following command `ssh xilinx@[insert IP address]
+- When prompted, enter the password `xilinx`

 # References
 <a name="RFSoc4x2_Schematic">1</a>: [RFSoC4x2 Schematic](https://www.realdigital.org/downloads/3ae3a2552d7da46e9041196c654cd63d.pdf)